lyz-code/blue-book/docs/gtd.md

-[Getting things done](https://en.wikipedia.org/wiki/Getting_Things_Done), commonly known as GTD is a task management method created by David Allen and published in a book of the same name.
+icij/etting things done](https://en.wikipedia.org/wiki/Getting_Things_Done), commonly known as GTD is a task management method created by David Allen and published in a book of the same name.
 -
 The GTD method rests on the idea of moving all items of interest, relevant information, issues, tasks and projects out of one's mind by recording them externally and then breaking them into actionable work items with known time limits.
 This allows one's attention to focus on taking action on each task listed in an external record, instead of recalling them intuitively.

+The method was described by David Allen in a book with the same name.
+It's clear that the book is the corner stone of David's business.
+He is selling his method on every word, some times to the point of tiresome.
+It's also repeats the same ideas on different parts of the book, I guess that's good in terms of sticking an idea in the people's mind, but if you're already convinced and are trying to sum up the book it's like, hey, I have 90% of the valuable contents of this chapter already in my summary.
+It's obvious too the context of the writer, that the book was written a while ago and who does it write to.
+It talks quite often about assistants, bosses of high firm companies he's helped, preferring low-tech physical solutions over digital ones, a lot of references about parenting...
+If you're able to ignore all the above, it's actually a very good book.
+The guy has been polishing the method for more than 30 years, and has pretty nice ideas that can change how you manage your life.

+My idea of this summary is to try to extract the useful ideas removing all those old-fashioned capitalist values from it.

 # Theory principles